I recently completed a full year without drinking a single drop of alcohol.

 I didn’t tell anybody that I was doing this.
 It’s tempting to announce it to the world but I would do it on my own.
 I didn’t need encouragement or support.

 Most people fail at their first attempt but I didn’t.
-I completed a full year without drinking a single drop of alcohol at my first try.
+I completed a full year without drinking a single drop of alcohol on my first try.
 It wasn’t an easy feat, so I’m extremely proud of myself that I pulled it off.

 There are upsides and downsides to not drinking alcohol.
 Upsides substantially outweigh the downsides for me but it may be different for you.
 I will list all the advantages and disadvantages of not drinking alcohol for one year, so you know what you can expect after a year of sobriety and make your decision accordingly.